BECAE-test/CNR-CIMAF/Gorgona/readme.txt

 	./pre-install-Gorgona.sh

-#### Step 2: Run "GOrGONAzero_due"
+#### Step 2: Run "GORGONApre"

-2.1 In the same folder, run the "GORGONAzero_due" code by executing:
+2.1 In the same folder, run the "GORGONApre" code by executing:
-	python3 GORGONAzero_due.py
+	python3 GORGONApre.py

 2.2 A window will appear asking you to enter the name of the operating folder that will be created and where the script will be run.
 To continue, click OK.